 As for which ones we tried, my husband went with “Mansinthe,” which is Marilyn Manson’s own brand (no word of a lie!)
 It contained a flavour note I couldn’t identify, but didn’t really like.
 I described it as smoky but that wasn’t the right description.
 There was a distinct harsh note anyway, which didn’t appeal to me.

-I tried one called “Soixante Cinq,“ which I thought was much smoother, and had almost a slight floral note to it.
-Later when we went to an absinthe shop, my husband bought a full bottle of this one, forgetting that it was the one I had taste-tested already!
+I tried “Soixante Cinq“ absinthe, which I preferred over the Mansinthe brand.
+It tasted much smoother, and had almost a slight floral note to it.
+Later, when we stopped into an absinthe shop, my husband bought a full bottle of this one.
+He forgot that it was the one I had taste-tested already!
 At least I know I liked it!

 We now have a small collection of French absinthes at home, two of which we purchased on this trip and one popular one called Lucid which we bought at home.
 I think between all three bottles, we have enough to last us a lifetime!